 April as National Poetry Month has hit our elementary school.
 Both my kids have been hard at work composing poems at school.
-My son’s 2nd grade poetry unit did not requiring rhyming and it was modeled after color poems by Mary O’Neill.
-Poetry gets more challenging in 5th grade as I discovered in our recent Parent Teacher conference.
+My son’s 2nd grade poetry unit did not require rhyming and it was modeled after color poems by Mary O’Neill.
+Poetry gets more challenging in 5th grade as I discovered in our recent Parent-Teacher conference.

 5th grade poems have to rhyme!
 I did not realize that.
 The first line gave her a bit of trouble so I wanted to see if anyone could help her out.